pboric/Binary-Prediction-with-a-Rainfall-Dataset/README.md

 ## Submission

-The final predictions are saved in `submission.csv`, which can be submitted to the competition or used for further analysis.
+The final predictions are saved in `submission.csv`, which can be used for further analysis.
 ```